SICKAG/sick_scan_xd/README.md

    colcon build --packages-select sick_scan --cmake-args " -DROS_VERSION=2" --event-handlers console_direct+
    call .\install\setup.bat
    ```

+Note: LDMRS sensors are currently not supported on Windows.

 Note: msgpack is only required to support Multiscan136/sick_scansegment_xd.
 If you do not need or want to support Multiscan136/sick_scansegment_xd, you can skip building msgpack.
 To build sick_generic_caller without Multiscan136/sick_scansegment_xd support, switch off option `BUILD_WITH_SCANSEGMENT_XD_SUPPORT` in [CMakeLists.txt](./CMakeLists.txt) or call cmake with option `-DSCANSEGMENT_XD=0`:
    ```